Atrufulgium/AtruSniper/readme.md

 Also, this datapack uses (0,0,0) through (9,9,9) for copying and storing stuff.
 This is currently not modifiable. **Don't use this if you have something valueable there.** Maybe move it over.

+Currently made for snapshot 18w11a, but it should work in the newer ones too.
+Maybe even some older ones.

 How to install
 ======